NomicFoundation/hardhat/docs/src/content/tutorial/writing-and-compiling-contracts.md

     // A mapping is a key/value map.
 Here we store each account balance. mapping(address => uint256) balances;

+    // The Transfer event helps off-chain aplications understand
+    // what happens within your contract.
+    event Transfer(address indexed _from, address indexed _to, uint256 _value);

     /**
      * Contract initialization.
-     *
-     * The `constructor` is executed only once when the contract is created.
      */
     constructor() {
-        // The totalSupply is assigned to transaction sender, which is the account
+        // The totalSupply is assigned to the transaction sender, which is the
-        // that is deploying the contract.
-        balances[msg.sender] = totalSupply;
+        // account that is deploying the contract. balances[msg.sender] = totalSupply;
         owner = msg.sender;
     }